 There’s a place right on the Mint homepage where you can check your area to see how the coverage is.
 Type in your ZIP code and a few pieces of information about your phone and your location.
 You’ll see a scale pop up to show you how good your coverage is in the area that you live.
 It will also tell you if your current device is compatible with the coverage and service.

 Service slows down after you reach your data limit

 The only other issue that stuck out in our ChooseFI reviews was a service slowdown after you reach your data limit for the month.
-As we mentioned before, the data plans are actually all unlimited no matter which plan you choose: 3GB, 8GB, or 12GB.
+As we mentioned before, the data plans are actually all unlimited no matter which plan you choose: 4GB, 10GB, 15GB or unlimited.
 But you may notice a slowdown in your service if you go over the GBs that you pay for prior to the start of your next billing cycle.
 Once the next billing cycle starts, your service should be restored to normal.
 (A billing cycle is still 30 days, even if you pay upfront for the entire year to get the savings.)

 Is Mint Mobile worth it?
 In a word, yes.
 You need to check to make sure that Mint has coverage in your area.
 If they do, the minor drawbacks are nothing to worry about–and probably something you already experience with your current carrier!–and the savings make the switch to Mint an incredibly easy decision.